-- D. Be creative. - 1.
-Know your BATNA. - 2.
-Understand thoroughly and describe own interests and needs. - Listen and try to understand thoroughly other side's BATNA, interests and needs. - 4.
-Objectively assess value of case to each party. - Objectively assess risks of not settling to each party. - Avoid ad hominem attacks. - 7.
-Explore ways to share important information with other side -- even confidential information. - E. Be prepared to share views -- even highly sensitive and confidential information -- with mediator. - 1.
-Mediator will ask what the party wanted out of the deal now in dispute. - 2.
-Mediator will ask what the party's goal is today. - F. Express emotion. - G. But be controlled, be firm, be informed, be objective and be confident.
+and the second Á. Be pro epared to participate fully, and increasingly as the mediation eds.
+B. Be pro epared to talk more than your lawyer.
+C. Talk v vith the other party.
+D. Be cre eative.
+1. Know your BATNA.
+2. Understand thoroughly and describe own interests and needs.
+3. Listen and try to understand thoroughly other side's BATNA, interests and needs. • • • 4.
+Objectively assess value of case to each party. et ng kang la k Ministra (para 5.
+Objectively assess risks of not settling to each party.
+6. Avoid ad hominem attacks.
+7. Explore ways to share important information with other side even confidential information.
+E .
+1 pared to share views even highly sensitive and confidential ation with mediator.
+1. Mediator will ask what the party wanted out of the deal now in dispute. · . · · · 2.
+Mediator will ask what the party's goal is today.
+F. Expres s emotion.

+G. But be controlled, be firm, be informed, be objective and be confident.